• Home»

 If you fail to renew on time, Nevada assesses late fees and may revoke your business license, which could result in suspension of your LLC.

-Nevada law requires all LLCs to maintain a registered agent with a Nevada street address.
-If your agent resigns or you fail to update contact details, your LLC risks default.
+Nevada law requires all LLCs to maintain a registered agent with a physical street address in the state.
+If your agent resigns or you fail to update contact details, your LLC risks going into default.

 Even though Nevada does not require LLCs to file operating agreements or meeting minutes with the state, maintaining accurate records shouldn’t be neglected.
 Courts may examine your company’s records if liability is disputed.